krishaamer/green-filter-research/research/literature/design.md

 ## Population {#population}

-In November 2022, Planet Earth’s population reached 8 Billion people (The Economic Times (2022))
+In November 2022, Planet Earth’s population reached 8 Billion people (The Economic Times (2022)) and is projected to reach 8.5B in 2030 and 9.7B in 2050(United Nations Department of Economic and Social Affairs, Population Division (2022)).
+While population growth puts higher pressure on Earth’s resources, the effect is more from wasteful lifestyles than the number of people (FIND CITATION).

-Projections show 9 Billion by 2050

-## Overconsumption {#overconsumption}
+## Overconsumption, Climate Change, Pollution {#overconsumption-climate-change-pollution}

 Overconsumption is one of the root causes of climate change and marine plastic pollution.
 Ford et al. (2022) and Lavers et al. (2022) suggest strong linkage of climate change and marine plastic pollution “along with other stressors that threaten the resilience of species and habitats sensitive to both climate change and plastic pollution”.